MkMunich/SniffUART/README.md

     McuHomeKit: https://developer.tuya.com/en/docs/iot/wifi-module-mcu-development-overview-for-homekit?id=Kaa8fvusmgapc

 The first two specifications are fully done.
 Perhaps someone has time to complete the third decoding (file DecoderMcuHomeKit.cs)?
-SniffUART need to be configured to decode Tuya messages of one decoder 'class' above (meny MCU Protocoll->*).
-This decoder is taken fisrt.
+SniffUART need to be configured to decode Tuya messages of one decoder 'class' above (menu MCU Protocoll->*).
+This decoder is taken first.
 If decoding fails, then SniffUART will try the other classes.
 If decoding is successful, then it will output a (red) hint, which decoder class had been used.
 I am assuming, that only one decoder class is valid at one tim; depending on the used Tuya device.